Subordination Agreement

 • The borrower, other lenders, and the underwriter benefit from having a subordination contract in place.

-• The lender may benefit by not having to make additional risk assessments and not waiting for periodic reviews to see if the borrower is making payments on time.
+• The lender may benefit from not having to make additional risk assessments and from not waiting for periodic reviews to determine whether the borrower is making payments on time.

-• Other lenders or investors may benefit as they can still participate in the project with senior commitment, as there is no difference between senior and subordinate obligations.
+• Other lenders or investors may benefit from the fact that they can still participate in the project with senior commitment, as there is no difference between senior and subordinate obligations.

 • It is also more cost-effective for lenders to have multiple subordination arrangements than just one, especially if many actors are involved in a project's financing process.